matthewyang204/NotepadEE/README.md

 To use it, first, tap my homebrew repo by running `brew tap matthewyang204/homebrew-formulae-casks`.
 After this, you can install the cask with `brew install --cask --no-quarantine notepadee`.

-All of the prebuilt binaries provided in the README support macOS Sierra or newer.
+All of the prebuilt binaries provided in the README support macOS Catalina or newer.

 Signing info for prebuilt binaries:
 - Self-signed signature